ssarahyao/DS-2020-Final-Project/README.md

     ## [1] -0.04692752

-The correlation between the two variables is -0.0469.
-Since they have a negative relationship, it means as yield increases, price per cup tends to go down.
-Therefor, higher-yield fruits are more affordable.
-Although, the number indicates that the correlation is weak.
+The correlation between yield and cup-equivalent price is −0.0469, indicating a very weak negative relationship.
+While the negative sign suggests that fruits with higher yields tend to have slightly lower cup-equivalent prices, the magnitude is very close to zero, meaning that yield explains almost none of the variation in price.

 ``` r
 #linear regression model